fedelopez/ga-seifx01/week-02/day-03.md

 A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as `madam` or `racecar`.

+'is this a palindrome?'.isPalindrome() // false
+'racecar'.isPalindrome() // true

 Write a prototype function in the `String` class that returns `true` if the string is palindrome, false otherwise.

 ## Pairing Lab time: The Cash Register